-- (d) Existing structures are located within the right-of-way proposed by the Major Street and Highway Plan. - C. Water Supply and Sewage Disposal - (1) When a proposed lot split/adjustment abuts a public water or sanitary sewer connection, the lot split/adjustment may not create any lots that will be cut off from accessing that water or sewer connection, unless expressly approved by the [INSERT OFFICIAL].
+C. Water Supply and Sewage Disposal

+(1) When a proposed lot split/adjustment abuts a public water or sanitary sewer connection, the lot split/adjustment may not create any lots that will be cut off from accessing that water or sewer connection, unless expressly approved by the [INSERT OFFICIAL].37land use administrator.

-&lt;sup>35 This was proposed for deletion during tech team meeting, but the work group suggests that it is not an uncommon practice and should be retained.
+37-This was proposed for deletion during tech team meeting, but the work group suggests that it is not an uncommon practice and should be retained.

 (2) Lot split/adjustments must comply with the water supply and sewage disposal regulations of 5-130, except that for lots within the corporate limits of the city that are not served by sanitary sewer, an easement may be required to be dedicated to provide for the future extension of the sewer.
-The applicant must obtain approval of the location and size of any easements from the [INSERT OFFICIAL] and submit evidence of required easement dedication before the lot split/adjustment receives final approval.
+The applicant must obtain approval of the location and size of any required easements from the [INSERT OFFICIAL] and submit evidence of required easement dedication before the lot split/adjustment receives final approval.